openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_1_0_unit_test/java/README.md

 - " "
 - "from"

-To allow these use cases to work, FrozenMap (which extends HashMap) is used as the base class of type object schemas.
+To allow these use cases to work, FrozenMap (which extends AbstractMap) is used as the base class of type object schemas.
 This means that one can use normal Map methods on instances of these classes.

 <details>